Michael Beckley (political scientist)

 Michael Beckley is an American political scientist currently serving as Director of the Asia Program at the Foreign Policy Research Institute, associate professor of political science at Tufts University, and a non-resident senior fellow at the American Enterprise Institute.
 His research focuses on great-power competition, US-China relations, alliance building, and US defense policy in East Asia.

 Education

-Beckley holds a BA in international studies from Emory University and a PhD in political science from Columbia University.
+Beckley received a B.A. in international studies from Emory University and a Ph.D. in political science from Columbia University.